 No, FCRR does not offer the Reading Endorsement.
-FCRR developed these courses to support districts in Florida that choose to offer the Reading Endorsement Add-On program for their currently employed teachers.
+FCRR developed these courses to support districts in Florida that choose to offer the Reading Foundations and Evidence-Based Instructional Practices Pathway for their currently employed teachers.
 Teachers who are currently employed in a Florida school district and seeking to add the Reading Endorsement to their certificate should contact their district's main professional learning contact for more information.
 Teachers who are not currently employed in a Florida school district should contact the Florida Department of Education for more information.
 Teachers who are interested in earning a Reading Endorsement at Florida State University should contact the School of Teacher Education.

 ...my required courses, credit for courses already taken, registering for courses, when courses are offered, where courses are offered, costs for courses, applying for the endorsement, other pathways to certification or endorsement, and employment?